top of page

 My Path to Psychotherapy

 My path into psychotherapy was shaped not only by professional training but also by personal experience.
-Earlier in my life I struggled with addiction and experienced the challenges that can come with it.
+Earlier in my life I struggled with addiction and experienced the challenges that can come with it, which included overwhelming anxiety.

 Recovery became a turning point that ultimately led me toward a career supporting others who may be facing similar difficulties.